Interplay of Generalised Symmetries and Moduli Spaces in 3d $\mathcal{N}=5$ SCFTs: Symplectic reflection groups and their generators

 The moduli space of variants of the $\so(2N)_{2k} \times \usp(2N)_{-k}$ ABJ theory is pointed out to be $\BH^{2N}/\Gamma$, where $\Gamma$ is a quaternionic reflection group or a $\BZ_2$ extension thereof.
 In this section, we will explain the group $\Gamma$ in detail.

 Let us start by stating four definitions of reflection groups that are closely related to each other.
-Here we follow the notation in \cite{etingof2001symplecticreflectionalgebrascalogeromoser}. \begin{itemize} \item {\bf Real reflection.} Given $V$ a vector space over $\mathbb{R}$, a real reflection is a unimodular matrix $g\in \mathrm{GL}(V)$ such that $\mathrm{rk}(\mathbf{1}-g)=1$. \item {\bf Complex reflection.} Given $V$ a vector space over $\mathbb{C}$, a complex reflection is a unimodular matrix $g\in \mathrm{GL}(V)$ such that $\mathrm{rk}(\mathbf{1}-g)=1$. \item {\bf Symplectic reflection.} Given $(V,\omega)$ a symplectic vector space over $\mathbb{C}$, a symplectic reflection is an element $g\in \mathrm{Sp}(V)$ such that $\mathrm{rk}(\mathbf{1}-g)=2$. \item {\bf Quaternionic reflection.} Given $V$ a vector space over $\mathbb{H}$, a quaternionic reflection is an element $g\in \mathrm{Sp}(V)$ such that $\mathrm{rk}(\mathbf{1}-g)=1$. \end{itemize} We see that a symplectic reflection and a quaternionic reflection are equivalent to each other; see also \cite[Page 6]{etingof2001symplecticreflectionalgebrascalogeromoser} and \cite[Page 295]{COHEN1980293}.
+Here we follow the notation in \cite{etingof2001symplecticreflectionalgebrascalogeromoser}. \begin{itemize} \item {\bf Real reflection.} Given $V$ a vector space over $\mathbb{R}$, a real reflection is a unimodular matrix $g\in \mathrm{GL}(V)$ such that $\mathrm{rk}(\mathbf{1}-g)=1$. \item {\bf Complex reflection.} Given $V$ a vector space over $\mathbb{C}$, a complex reflection is a unimodular matrix $g\in \mathrm{GL}(V)$ such that $\mathrm{rk}(\mathbf{1}-g)=1$. \item {\bf Symplectic reflection.} Given $(V,\omega)$ a symplectic vector space over $\mathbb{C}$, a symplectic reflection is an element $g\in \mathrm{Sp}(V)$ such that $\mathrm{rk}(\mathbf{1}-g)=2$. \item {\bf Quaternionic reflection.} Given $V$ a vector space over $\mathbb{H}$, a quaternionic reflection is an element $g\in \mathrm{Sp}(V)$ such that $\mathrm{rk}(\mathbf{1}-g)=1$. \end{itemize} We see that a symplectic reflection and a quaternionic reflection are equivalent to each other; see also \cite[Page 295]{COHEN1980293}, \cite[Page 6]{etingof2001symplecticreflectionalgebrascalogeromoser}, and \cite[Section 3]{bellamy2022}.
 Subsequently, we will work with symplectic reflections.
-A matrix group generated by symplectic reflections is called a {\it symplectic reflection group}.
-Moreover, we treat the symplectic reflection group $G$ as a matrix group with its module $V$ and representation $R$ specified.
+A matrix group generated by symplectic reflections is called a {\it symplectic reflection group}.\footnote{A symplectic reflection group (or a quaterternionic reflection group) is called {\it proper} if it cannot be uplifted from a complex reflection group.} Moreover, we treat the symplectic reflection group $G$ as a matrix group with its module $V$ and representation $R$ specified.

 Note that the moduli space of a 3d $\CN=8$ ({\it resp.} $\CN=6$) SCFT, with no non-anomalous one-form symmetry, is known to be $\BH^{2N}/\Gamma$, where $\Gamma$ is a real ({\it resp.} complex) reflection group \cite{Tachikawa:2019dvq}.
 Similarly, it was shown in \cite{Deb:2024zay} that, for $\CN=5$ SCFTs with no non-anomalous one-form symmetry, the moduli space takes the same form as above, but with $\Gamma$ a quaternionic reflection group.
 This statement also holds for some other variants with a one-form symmetry such as $\SO(2N)_{2k} \times \USp(2N)_{-k}$ and $\O(2N)_{2k}^+ \times \USp(2N)_{-k}$.
 However, we show that there are variants of $\CN=5$ ABJ theories whose $\Gamma$ is not a quaternionic reflection group, but a $\BZ_2$ extension thereof.
 We will briefly explain what we mean by a $\BZ_2$ extension.